SuperOfficeDocs/superoffice-docs/docs/en/marketing/recipients/learn/look-at-recipient-list.md

 Using the **Action** button you can add recipients and clickers to a selection or project.

 > [!NOTE]
 > Only contacts already registered in the SuperOffice database will be added to the selection or project.
-A contact icon ![icon][img3] in the **Type** column indicates that a contact is registered in the SuperOffice database.
+A contact icon (<i class="ph ph-user-circle" aria-hidden="true"></i>) in the **Type** column indicates that a contact is registered in the SuperOffice database.
 Recipients imported from external lists will typically not be registered.

 ### Add clickers to a new selection or project